 TIAA-CREF offers defined contribution retirement plans through your employer.
-These plans are sometimes referred to as retirement (or group retirement) annuity contracts.
-Typically, contributions are made on a tax-deferred basis, which means you don't pay taxes until you take money out.1
+Typically, contributions made in such plans are tax-deferred, which means you don't pay taxes until you take money out.1

 Here's how they work:

-TIAA-CREF annuities and mutual funds have no sales charges.2 We aim to keep expenses low to keep more of your dollars working for you.
+TIAA-CREF managed investment options and mutual funds have no sales charges.2 We aim to keep expenses low to keep more of your dollars working for you.3

-You can direct your contributions to a variety of annuity accounts (and mutual fund accounts at some employers).
-You can change where you want future contributions to go at any time; and you can transfer some or all of your funds among accounts, with no tax implications.
+You can direct your contributions to a variety of investment options that are offered under your plan by your employer.
+You can change where you want future contributions to go at any time; and you can transfer some or all of your funds among accounts, with no tax implications.4

 Plan contributions are either required by your employer or are made voluntarily by you.
 The Internal Revenue Code limits the total amount that can be contributed:

-In 2013, the maximum contribution was 100% of an individual's salary, or $51,000, whichever is less.
 For 2014, the maximum contribution is 100% of an individual’s salary or $52,000, whichever is less.
+In 2015, the maximum contribution is 100% of an individuals salary or $53,000, whichever is less.
 This pertains to all contributions, including both employee and employer contributions, but not after-tax contributions.

-Depending on your employer's plan, you may also be able to take cash withdrawals, or use other options to design your own payment schedule.
+Generally, you may also be able to take cash withdrawals, or use other options to design your own payout schedule.
+(Based upon contract type and plan provisions.)

 No taxes are due on pretax contributions and earnings until the money is withdrawn.
 Because these plans are intended primarily for retirement, you can generally withdraw funds without penalties after you've reached age 59½.